mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 *** No errors detected
 ```

 This is a pitfall I wanted to point out.
 Our code does pass the test, however the code was implemented to only pass that one test.
-If the test was slightly adjusted at all the test would immediately fail.
+If the test was slightly adjusted at all, the test would immediately fail.

 Now we need to begin refractoring our implementation.